 NAME OPERATION OPERAND

-None (illegal) ВАТСН Not used (ignored)
+None BATCH Not used

+(illegal) (ignored)

-None (illegal) BEND Not used (ignored)
+None BEND Not used

+(illegal) (ignored)

-The Batch instruction (BATCH) initiates the batch stream. the effect of redefining the END instruction so CAL/32 does not terminate itself at the end of the required number of passes.
+The Batch instruction (BATCH) initiates the batch stream.
+It has the effect of redefining the END instruction so CAL/32 does not terminate itself at the end of the required number of passes.
 Rather, CAL/32 terminates the assembly of that particular program, reinitializes itself, and starts reading the next program from the source input file.
 The BATCH instruction must be the first statement in the stream of programs.
 If it is used, CAL/32 assumes that there is a scratch device.
-Options specified in the operating system START command remain in effect for the entire batch assembly (see Appendix A).
+Options specified in the operating system START command remain in effect for the entire batch assembly (see Chapter 5).